SheetJS/docs.sheetjs.com/docz/docs/09-miscellany/01-formats.md

 accordance with the Open Packaging Conventions (OPC).
 The XLSM format, almost identical to XLSX, is used for files containing macros.

-The format is standardized in ECMA-376 and later in ISO/IEC 29500.
+The format is standardized in `ECMA-376` and `ISO/IEC 29500`.
 Excel does not follow the specification, and there are additional documents discussing how Excel deviates from the specification.

 ### Excel 2.0-95 (BIFF2/BIFF3/BIFF4/BIFF5)